Jedidiah82/Analytics-GIS-GeoAI-Portfolio/4_Cloud_Computing_Security/hadoop-mapreduce-lab/README.md

 - Understanding distributed execution
 - Analyzing output results

-This mirrors how big data pipelines operate in **cloud and enterprise data platforms**.
+This mirrors how big data pipelines operate in cloud and enterprise data platforms and can be extended to perform higher-level analytical tasks such as identifying maximum and minimum usage trends.

 ---